seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 He also taught me how to set up my computer for the project, here's how he did it
 ## Download procedure

-#### Step 1: Download relevant software
+### Step 1: Download relevant software
 First, go to [this website](https://unity3d.com/get-unity/download/archive) and download this version(Unity 2018.4.18).
 Download unity hub and download the version of unity.

 Then, to go the [leap motion SDK webiste](https://developer.leapmotion.com/sdk-leap-motion-controller/) and download for you relevant OS system.
 You will now be able to use the leap motion controllerfor your project.
 You also need to go to [this website](https://developer.leapmotion.com/unity) and install the required unity packages needed to create games in unity

-You should put all of the leap motion controller stuff in one folder in your
+**You should put all of the leap motion controller stuff in one folder in your desktop for convinience purposes**

-#### Step 2: unzip file and install unity
+### Step 2: unzip file and install unity
 Now, after you have dowloaded the SDK, now unzip it.
 Use 7-zip to do it or use winrar